joker-b/botzo/_posts/2021-09-07-Elegant-Octopus.md

 The two schemes were promptly connected together by math-savvy artists and explorers and shared via python notebooks: a charge led by Katherine Crowson, aka <a href="https://twitter.com/rivershavewings?lang=en">RiversHaveWings.</a>

 <i><b>Not-quite-tweet-sized explanation:</b> Image descriptions can be learned as part of learning a language itself (CLIP).
-Using such a bi-modal model, image generators (VQGAN) can then find images that align with the perceived "meaning" of a text description.
+Using such a bi-modal model, image generators (like VQGAN) can then find images (err, arrays of pixels) that align with the perceived "meaning" of a text description.
 Thus: "elegant octopus serving tea" has the image above as one approximated "solution."</i>

 This is a very quick post.
 There are many, many other uses for these connections, and I'll be posting more of them.